nabin-8/Markdown-Guide/README.md

 ---
 ### Highlight
 <pre>
-> To highlight we can use Blockquotes >
+> To highlight you can use Blockquotes >

 `#RRGGBB`

 ```
-    To highlight multiple things we can use
+    To highlight multiple things you can use
 ```
 </pre>
-> To highlight we can use
+> To highlight you can use

 `#RRGGBB`

 ```
-    To highlight multiple things we can use
+    To highlight multiple things you can use
 ```
 ---
 ### Horizontal line